rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/format-datetime.md

         </tr>
     </tbody>
 </table>

+**Footnotes**

+1. Natural sentence case, which may be specified for M(month name) and d(day name) only, causes the text to be substituted in the case which is natural for the language; some languages (for example, English) always capitalise the first letter of day and month names whereas others (for example, French) do not.
+2. Dates at the start of the year may be in the final week of the previous year, and dates at the end of the year may be in the first week of the following year.
+3. An ordinal indicator is a character or group of characters following a numeral, such as (in English) the suffixes -st, -nd, -rd, -th as in 1st, 2nd, 3rd, 4th.

 The upper and lower case letters, underscore `_`, dollar `$` and percent `%` are all reserved for introducing format sequences, even though not all currently have meaning.
 The remaining, non-reserved, characters are copied to the result